pisayacademicsassociation/java-guide/guide/3/gui-events.md

 // ...
 ```

-Now, what's unique about `MouseEvent` is that instead of having one listener interface for all these events, you have three, all of which implement different event listeners.
+Now, what's unique about `MouseEvent` is that instead of having one listener interface for all these events, you have two, all of which implement different event listeners.
 Below is a list of which listener interface you should implement each event listener in.

-For the `MouseAdapter` interface, you need to implement five methods.
+For the `MouseListener` interface, you need to implement five methods.
 ```java
 public void mouseClicked(MouseEvent e);
 public void mouseEntered(MouseEvent e);